XSEDE/oauth-ssh/server/README.md

 ### High Assurance

-The following two options allow the service administrator to impose additional requirements upon the authentication performed by the end user when authorizing their SSH client to access the local SSH service.
+The following three options allow the service administrator to impose additional requirements upon the authentication performed by the end user when authorizing their SSH client to access the local SSH service.
 By using these options, the administrator will have an increased level of confidence that the access request originated from the actual authorized user.

-### (Optional) Requring Use of Specific Identity Providers
+### (Optional) Requiring Use of Specific Identity Providers

   - permitted_idps idp1 [idp2]
     List of identity providers a user must choose from to authenticate to during authorization prior to accessing the local SSH service.

-### (Optional) Requring Reauthentication on a Given Cadence
+### (Optional) Requiring Reauthentication on a Given Cadence

   - authentication_timeout <minutes>
     Number of minutes before a user is required to reauthenticate with the selected identity provider.
 If permitted_idps is specified, the authentication must occur from one of the IdPs listed there.
     Otherwise, an authentication with any IdP is sufficient.

+### (Optional) Requiring Multi-factor Authentication

+  - mfa true|false
+    Require that the user has authenticated within the current session using multi-factor authentication.
+When used with permitted_idps, the user must use mfa with one of the permitted_idps to successfully login.
+Defaults to 'false'.

 ## Register the service FQDN with Globus Auth